 Can you see what you have done here?
 You have not only lowered your average share entry price, but now own more shares in the process.
 Your wealth is increasing along with the volume of shares you own.
 This is how this wealth building options trading strategy works.

 Now you just keep repeating this, month after month.

 Using this strategy, in an extreme case you could have even purchased your original shares at the very peak of an uptrend before a price crash and yet, over time, once the share price returns to this original level, your portfolio will be worth many thousands more than if you had only relied on dollar cost averaging.

-You can also do this using Exchange Traded Fund shares instead of ordinary company shares.
+You can also do this using Exchange Traded Fund shares linked to stock indexes, instead of ordinary company shares.
 They always return to their original price, over time.

-If you would like to know more about this strategy, see actual examples and have all your questions answered, the people at Tradingology have produced a series of downloadable videos called the Trading Pro System which, although primarily focussed on a safe and proven option trading system that brings in a regular monthly income, also includes a series of bonus videos (module 11) which walk you through this wealth building options trading strategy in great detail.
+If you would like to know more about this strategy, see actual examples and have all your questions answered, we recommend a series of downloadable videos called the Trading Pro System which, although primarily focused on a safe and proven option trading system that brings in a regular monthly income, also includes a series of bonus videos (module 11) which walk you through a specific example of this wealth building options trading strategy in great detail.

 Return to Option Trading Systems Contents Page